swt1024/ELGE/README.md

 You can run `./HinSAGE/tune.py` to generate node embeddings for tuning model parameters.
 You can then use the first two code cells in `classifier/SVM/svm.ipynb` to evaluate the model's performance under different parameter settings.

-### 5. Construct benchmark dataset
-1. Run `process/benchmark/get_trans.ipynb` to obtain transcript information for each lncRNA gene and filter out transcripts longer than 20,000 nt.
-2. In the `process/benchmark` folder, run `./cal_MFE.sh ./human/transcript_sequences.fasta ./human/trans_MFE.csv` and `./cal_MFE.sh ./mouse/transcript_sequences.fasta ./mouse/trans_MFE.csv` to compute the MFE for each transcript.
-3. Run `construct_benchmark.ipynb` to calculate the GIC score and obtain the positive and negative samples.

 ### 6. Supervised machine learning